Voting: Various types of ballots

 With ranked voting, as used in instant-runoff voting system in some elections in Australia and the United States, and single transferable voting used in Ireland, Malta and other places, voters rank candidates in order of preference (1,2,3,4 etc.).
-Votes are distributed to each candidate according to the first preferences.
+At first, each vote is distributed to the candidate marked as the first preference.
+Later the vote may be transferred to a different candidate marked as a back-up preference.
+The vote is used for just one candidate at any one time (or split fractionally among multiple candidates but its fractions never adding up to more than one).

 In the Quota Borda System (QBS), the voters also cast their preferences, 1,2,3,4... as they wish.

-In a voting system that uses multiple votes (Plurality block voting), the voter can vote for any subset of the running candidates.
+In a voting system that uses multiple votes (plurality block voting), the voter can vote for any subset of the running candidates.
 So, a voter might vote for Alice, Bob, and Charlie, rejecting Daniel and Emily.
 Approval voting uses such multiple votes.

 In a voting system that uses a ranked vote, the voter ranks the candidates in order of preference.
 For example, they might mark a preference for Bob in the first place, then Emily, then Alice, then Daniel, and finally Charlie.
-Ranked voting systems, such as those used in Australia and Ireland, use a ranked vote.
+Preferential voting systems, such as those used in Australia and Ireland, use a ranked vote.

 In a voting system that uses a scored vote (or range vote), the voter gives each alternative a number between one and ten (the upper and lower bounds may vary).
 See cardinal voting systems.

 Some multiple-winner systems such as the Single Non-Transferable Vote, SNTV, used in Afghanistan and Vanuatu give a single vote or one vote per elector even though multiple members are being elected in the district.